Just How Bad is Endless Love? Let Us Count the Ways...

 Cast: Alex Pettyfer, Gabriella Wilde, Bruce Greenwood, Joely Richardson, Robert Patrick, Rhys Wakefield,

-Hollywood is officially in a time warp this week with three remakes of ‘80s movies that weren’t all that great in the first place.
+Hollywood entered a time warp the week this one was released, with three remakes of ‘80s movies that weren’t all that great in the first place.

 While RoboCop was a decent-ish action flick for its time, it's doubtful that anyone was really clamoring for a reboot when we've already got Michael Bay and his Transformers.
 What’s more of a head-scratcher, though, is why anyone would want to introduce a new generation to About Last Night or Endless Love.
 What's next?
 St. Elmo's Fire for next Valentine’s Day?